Shopify/ejson-rails/README.md

 will be accessible via `Rails.application.secrets.some_secret` or `Rails.application.secrets[:some_secret]` on boot.
 JSON files are loaded once and contents are `deep_merge`'d into your app's existing rails secrets.

+NOTE: This gem does not decrypt ejson for you.
+You will need to configure this as part of your deployment pipeline.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.